$0 Nigeria → Canada Express Entry Guide — Quick-Start Checklist

 Here is why the jump from CLB 8 to CLB 9 is worth pursuing aggressively:

-At CLB 8, you earn standard language points.
-At CLB 9, you unlock the Skills Transferability bonus.
-The Skills Transferability section can add up to 50 additional points to your CRS score when combined with your education or foreign work experience.
+At CLB 8, you earn standard language points and may receive some transferability points depending on the credential and work combination.
+At CLB 9, the available transferability points can be higher.
+The Skills Transferability section can add up to 50 points for the education combination and up to 50 for the foreign-work combination.
 For a candidate with a Bachelor's degree and 3+ years of skilled foreign work experience:

-• CLB 9 + Bachelor's degree: up to 50 bonus points from skills transferability
+• CLB 9 + a qualifying Bachelor's degree: up to 50 education-transferability points

 Skills Transferability Points: How They Work